 Saving the Rio Motagua

-The Rio Motagua is a 486-km (302 mi) long river in Guatemala.
-It rises in the western highlands of Guatemala , and runs in an easterly direction to the Gulf of Honduras.
+The Rio Motagua is a 486-km (302 mi) long river in Guatemala that rises in the western highlands of Guatemala , and runs in an easterly direction to the Gulf of Honduras.
 The final few kms of the river form part of the Guatemala/Honduras border.
 The Motagua River basin covers an area of 12,670 square km (4,890 sq mi) and is the largest in Guatemala.

 The amount of hard trash that flows down the river, and ends up in the Caribbean Ocean, and flows to Honduras' beaches

-Since 2009, René and Linnea have been working to bring the pollution of the Montagua river to the attention of the Guatemalan government, and President Jimmy Morales' administration is starting to act... good news!
+Since 2009, René and Linnea have been working to bring the pollution of the Montagua river to the attention of the Guatemalan government, and in 2017 President Jimmy Morales' administration is started to act.

 The President's plans for cleaning the River include:

-- The creation of an authority for the management of the basin of the Motagua River.
+- The creation of an authority for the management of the Motagua River basin.

-- Build plants for the treatment of waste water in all the municipalities of the country, in addition to implementing the treatment policy of solid waste in rural areas.
+- Construction of plants to treat waste water in all the municipalities of the country, in addition to implementing the treatment of solid wastes in rural areas.

-- Place plastic catches and the creation of a dock or collection yard networks so that they can join the Atlantic Ocean debris from the Motagua River
+- Placing plastic catches, docks, and collection yard networks so that they can remove debris from the Motagua River

-In January 2018, René visited Montagua River where he and Dr. Linnea Hall collected data on bird species' population trends, and amounts of contaminants in birds' eggs, from 2006 to 2012.
-We are so happy that the national and municipality governments are taking the clean-up of the river seriously.
-The clean-up was done as a collective action with local community from school children, local residents to The Mayor of Morazan, Mr Miguel Ángel Arriaza.
+In January 2018, René revisited Montagua River where he and Dr. Linnea Hall collected data on bird species' population trends, and amounts of contaminants in birds' eggs, from 2006 to 2012.
+We are happy that the national and municipality governments are taking the clean-up of the river seriously.
+Clean-up has been started as a collective action with local school children, residents, and mayors.